Status of the Assembly Since 2003

 Several former U. S. Assemblies are actively engaged in outreach.
 San Luis Obispo is still meeting for worship and is actively recruiting students.
 They avoid disclosing any connection with the former Geftakys Assemblies.
 Jeff and Nancy Lemkuhl have students live in their home to be trained.
-One such student has now been sent out to form a new Assembly.
+One such student has married another Assembly member and they have now been sent out to form a new Assembly.

-Of particular note are the former Assemblies in Riverside, Pasadena, San Francisco and Sacramento, that remained strongly loyal to George Geftakys and did not accept his excommunication.
+The former Assemblies in Riverside, Pasadena, San Francisco and Sacramento remained strongly loyal to George Geftakys and did not accept his excommunication.
 George preached at Bible studies, gave Sunday stated ministry, and preached at least one seminar to these groups in 2005.
 Betty was invited to at least one bridal shower.

 The leaders considered the testimony of the women that were abused by George to be lies; that it was his word against theirs; that there was no proof; that these women were as guilty as he was before the Lord; that things were not handled spiritually.
 They believe that there needed to be "two or three witnesses" to the actual behavior in order for there to be an accusation against an elder.
 They likened it to the false accusations brought against priests in the Catholic church.
 It was reported that the leaders continued to exercise tight control over the members.